Why You Should Think Twice Before Giving a Pet as a Gift This Holiday Season

 2. Is it the right time to gift a pet?

-Maybe you’ve been in a relationship with your significant other for a while, and you’ve both talked extensively about adding a pet.
-You know intimately what kind of animal they want and the type of activities they want to do with your new companion, and you’re ready to have a conversation about who would keep the pet opens in a new tab if the relationship were to end.
+Maybe you’ve been in a relationship with your significant other for a while, and you’ve discussed bringing home a pet.
+You know what kind of animal they want and the type of activities they want to get up to with their new companion, and you’re ready to have a responsible conversation about who would keep the pet if the relationship were to end.
 If this is the case, talk to your local shelter about options.
 Some organizations will require everyone in the home to meet a pet before finalizing an adoption.
-Others are finding that when the gift-giver has received all the necessary counseling and will be part of the pet’s life too, pets given as gifts are no more likely to be returned to a shelter.
-(This is backed by research opens in a new tabconducted by the ASPCA, too.)
+Others are discovering that when the gift-giver has received all the necessary counseling and will be an active part of the pet’s life, pets given as gifts are no more likely to be returned to a shelter.
+(This is backed by research conducted by the ASPCA,opens in new tab too.)

 3. Can you mitigate some of the extra stress common over the holidays?